 Sections like Site Title and Tagline affect traffic by influencing your site’s SEO, search indexing, etc …

 (Settings Menu – General Settings)

-(Settings Menu – Writing Settings Screen)
+(Settings Menu – Writing Settings)

-As described in the Update Services section,
+As stated in this section,

 When you publish a new post, WordPress automatically notifies the following site update services …

 Unless you or your webmaster have specifically configured your settings to prevent search engines from indexing your site, then your site will automatically ping the services entered into the Update Services text area